alexandresalvatierra/cart42/README.md

   </a>
 </p>

 > A simple Cart shopping, using Node with Typescript, MongoDB and Docker.
-I hope you have as much fun as I was doing this job.
+Published on AWS EC2 using Github Actions for CI/CD.
+I hope you have as much fun as I was doing in this journey.

 ## Docs